HypoChloremic/python_learning/doc/django_dev.md

   As the Python comment above points out, you should always return an [`HttpResponseRedirect`](https://docs.djangoproject.com/en/3.1/ref/request-response/#django.http.HttpResponseRedirect) after successfully dealing with POST data.
 This tip isn’t specific to Django; it’s good Web development practice in general.

 - We are using the [`reverse()`](https://docs.djangoproject.com/en/3.1/ref/urlresolvers/#django.urls.reverse) function in the [`HttpResponseRedirect`](https://docs.djangoproject.com/en/3.1/ref/request-response/#django.http.HttpResponseRedirect) constructor in this example.

-This function helps avoid having to hardcode a URL in the view function.
-It is given the name of the view that we want to pass control to and the variable portion of the URL pattern that points to that view.
-In this case, using the URLconf we set up in [Tutorial 3](https://docs.djangoproject.com/en/3.1/intro/tutorial03/), this [`reverse()`](https://docs.djangoproject.com/en/3.1/ref/urlresolvers/#django.urls.reverse) call will return a string like
+  - This function helps avoid having to hardcode a URL in the view function.
+  - It is given the name of the view that we want to pass control to and the variable portion of the URL pattern that points to that view.
+  - In this case, using the URLconf we set up in [Tutorial 3](https://docs.djangoproject.com/en/3.1/intro/tutorial03/), this [`reverse()`](https://docs.djangoproject.com/en/3.1/ref/urlresolvers/#django.urls.reverse) call will return a string like `/polls/3/results` Where the 3 is the value of `question.id`.
+  - This redirected URL will then call the `results` view to display the final page.

+As mentioned in Tutorial 3, `request` is an `HttpRequest` object.
+For more on `HttpRequest` objects, see the `request and response documentation`.

+`/polls/3/result`

+where 3 is the value of `question.id`.
+This redirected URL will then call the `results` view to display the final page.